With nationwide applause, Britain mourns the 'hero' Captain Tom Moore | ExBulletin

 The British Parliament held a minute of silence in his honor, and then at 6 p.m., people across the country stood on their doorstep or gathered outside their workplaces to applaud Moore and the health workers he rallied for. funds.

-The Moores family also joined the applause at his home in Marston Moretaine, 50 miles (80 km) north of London.
+The Moore family also joined the applause at his home in Marston Moretaine, 50 miles (80 km) north of London.

 Condolences have been poured out by Queen Elizabeth II, Johnson and even the White House as football players, school children and his family shed tears for a man millions consider a blockchain hero.